 What have we been learning from our customers?

-Our client-facing teams are always speaking with our customers in order to better understand their needs and how their FT Group Subscription is providing value.
+Our client-facing teams are always speaking with our customers in order to better understand their needs and how their FT Professional Subscription is providing value.
 A recurring theme in those customer conversations more recently has been the requirement for collective intelligence.
 Virl Hill is head of worldwide business development & strategy at Microsoft and explained the importance of providing all employees with trustworthy news sources.

 “It’s very difficult to discern legitimacy and illegitimacy in today’s world.”
 He said.
 “For trusted brands like the FT, it’s more important than ever for those publications to reassert that value proposition and reassert that they are the places where you look for the truth.”